 Though she anyhow allowed me to wear casual clothes, but with her strict dogma of ‘Indian wear only’.
 The height of her sovereignty was imposing that big red bindi even with my subtle salwar kameezes which, according to her was the symbol of my good fortune and marital bliss.
 And a clowned me used to think; “Where should I hide my face after sticking this garish national emblem that shouts false pride?”
 The more my mother loved me, the bigger that bindi turned. 🔴

-One sad bad day, my mother caught me sticking that bindi discreetly inside my handbag while I was leaving for my college and she, for my utter bad luck had gone to the terrace just to see me off.
+One sad-bad day, my mother caught me sticking that bindi discreetly inside my handbag while I was leaving for my college and she, for my utter bad luck, had gone to the terrace just to see me off.
 I was caught red-handed removing that silly thing while walking on the pavement.
 I used to do that every day as I didn’t want to be the fun element amidst my gang of girls all dressed in casual western clothes.
 And the punishment I got?
 I bet you can’t guess!
-All my salwar kameezes were ceased and I was left with only silk sarees— heavy, gaudy, garish to add on to my so-called ‘Indian-ness’ (or for my brash style statement).
+All my salwar kameezes were confiscated and I was left with silk sarees only— heavy, gaudy, garish to add on to my so-called ‘Indian-ness’ (or for my brash style statement).

 It was my first International flight, an altogether new experience with my 4 ½ years old husband (oops!
 My husband for 4 ½ years 😛 ), a navigation officer working for a Norwegian shipping company.
 I was completely an odd person out in that flight and even my husband started taunting me that I shouldn’t have come being dressed like a ‘behenji’ for an International flight.
 I was ashamed, nervous and agitated.